baltzell/alert-soft/README.md

   * Perpindicular drift time propogation
   * Some energy attenuation
   * Time-to-distance/DOCA(?) in GEMC in progress, based on Garfield
-  * Conversion from GeV to ADC?
 * ATOF
   * Some light propagation time and energy attenuation exists
   * A photo-electron efficiency exists
-  * No conversion from GeV to ADC currently?

 # Reconstruction (COATJAVA)
 ## ATOF